Reanukeaves/sedaro-nano-soufiane/README.md

 #### Why Three.js?

 Three.js was the natural choice to bring the orbital paths into an interactive 3D space.
-This is obviously not something I would do on the job (unless it was for marketing purpses) but I wanted to build something fun.
+While it’s not something I'd usually do outside of marketing contexts, I embraced the chance to make something both fun and technically intriguing.

 #### Visuals